-- Items will be written to include a balance of interpreting quotients as a number of objects in each share and interpreting quotients as a number of equal shares (both Partitive and Measurement division types). - Refer to the Multiplication and Division Situations table, found on pages 35-36 of this document. - Type I items may require students to interpret whole number quotients that represent the unknown. - Type II and III items may require students to prove a division expression and ask students to provide a one-step word problem. - Use the word "equally shared" or "shared equally" rather than "partitioned equally" in writing items. - 3.0A.A.3 Use multiplication and division within 100 to solve word problems in situations involving equal groups, or arrays, e.g., by using drawings and equations with a symbol for the unknown number to represent the problem - 3-1.
+- Items will be written to include a balance of interpreting quotients as a number of objects in each share and interpreting quotients as a number of equal shares (both Partitive and Measurement division types). - Refer to the Multiplication and Division Situations table, found in the back of this document.

+3.OA.A.3 Use multiplication and division within 100 to solve word problems in situations involving equal groups, or arrays, e.g., by using drawings and equations with a symbol for the unknown number to represent the problem

+3-1.
 Use multiplication within 100 to solve word problems in situations involving equal groups, or arrays, e.g., by using drawings and equations with a symbol for the unknown number to represent the problem.